-- 13.1 A clearly defined fire path of sufficient width, and capable of supporting the weight of a pumping appliance is required through a pedestrianised area.
+- 13.1 A clearly defined fire path at least 3.7m wide, and capable of supporting the weight of a pumping appliance, i.e., maximum 14.0 tonnes, is required through a pedestrianised area.
 (This may be indicated by the use of different coloured concrete or different paving patterns).
-Where tall buildings abut, the fire path will need to be of sufficient width for use by aerial appliances giving consideration for their working dimensions and increased weight loading requirements. - 13.2 The siting of the fire path should consider building design features, e.g., canopies, extended shop fronts, etc. and any other road furniture. (these features may affect the positioning and operational use of aerial appliances and/or ladders). - 13.3 No physical obstructions including seating, trees or flower beds should obstruct the fire path and no street furniture e.g., lamp posts, should be allowed which could prevent the use of ladders by firefighters. - 13.4 If appliance access to a pedestrianised area crosses a kerb, it should be ramped with a steady incline for a minimum length of 500mm with the difference in levels not exceeding 100mm and both ends inset.
+Where tall buildings abut, the fire path will need to be 6.1m wide for use by turntable ladders or hydraulic platforms with a working width of 8m and capable of taking a maximum weight of 32.0 tonnes. - 13.2 The siting of the fire path should take into account building design features, e.g., canopies, extended shop fronts, etc. and any other road furniture. (these features may affect the positioning and operational use of aerial appliances and/or ladders). - 13.3 No physical obstructions including seating, trees or flower beds should obstruct the fire path and no street furniture e.g., lamp posts, should be allowed which could prevent the use of ladders by firefighters. - 13.4 If appliance access to a pedestrianised area crosses a kerb, it should be ramped with a steady incline for a minimum length of 500mm with the difference in levels not exceeding 100mm and both ends inset.